microphonon/acoustic-leak-detector/Home_Assistant/i2c.md

 # Custom I²C Component on ESPHome

-The wiki at ESPHome provides limited information on how to communicate with a slave device (eg. a sensor) from the dashboard using I²C.
+The wiki at ESPHome provides very little information on how to communicate with a custom slave device (eg. a newly developed sensor) from the dashboard using I²C.
+An approach for doing this is described here.
 The [Custom Sensor Component](https://esphome.io/components/sensor/custom.html) documentation describes how to setup and register a custom sensor.
-A custom component class is defined using Arduino-style code that is tagged as an include in the yaml file.
-Consult the above link for details and example code.
+A custom component class is defined in a header file using Arduino-style code that is tagged as an include in the yaml file.
+Consult the above link for details and some example code.

 ## Dashboard Interfacing: I²C Write